-An opioid epidemic continues to rage in the United States, and much of the problem is fueled by prescription opioids.
+An opioid epidemic continues to rage in the United States fueled by prescription opioids.
 The rate of overdose deaths from opioids (both heroin and prescription opiates) has quadrupled since 1999, according to the Department of Health and Human Services.
 More than 165,000 people have died from prescription opioids during that time, fueled partially by over-prescribing by physicians and poor recognition of the dangers of painkiller opioids.
 Could hoarding opioids be to blame?

 What Are Opioids and How Are They Used?

 Humans have been using opioids in the form of opium for centuries.
 The development of morphine, which is naturally derived from the poppy plant, revolutionized pain management in the early 1800s.
 Suddenly, there was a way to manage severe pain caused by surgery or other major medical interventions.
 Now, the use of opioids has expanded not only to manage acute pain caused by surgery or injury, but also for the management of chronic pain.

 Patients taking prescription painkillers should always receive medical supervision.
 For most cases of non-cancer pain, use of prescription opioids should be relatively brief to avoid opioid dependence and addiction.
 Because of the addictive potential of opioids, individuals must have a legitimate prescription to receive these drugs.

 Unfortunately, the availability of prescription opioids has proliferated in the past few decades, with more than 650,000 opioid prescriptions dispensed per day.
 Given the wide availability of prescription drugs, it is no surprise that some people have begun hoarding opioids.
 The reasons for this varies.